 Being a systems thinker.
 In our context this principle is demonstrated by thinking about multiple dimensions of social-environmental systems--social, cultural, economic, technological, and ecological--and bringing that systems perspective to any initiative or project.

-Students who have completed at least two full years of any PhD program will be eligible to apply.
+Students are eligible to apply if they are enrolled in a PhD or equivalent advanced degree at Duke, and have completed at least two full years in their PhD program or have an equivalent level of experience (from work or volunteering before starting their degree program).
 The fellowship program will be limited to those PhD students able to express both the desire and the potential to have a high-impact career at the intersection between environmental science and policy.

 Our Leadership Training will take place over five long weekends (Friday through Sunday) over the course of 12 months.
 Each weekend will focus on a different training module.